 A student whose overall cumulative grade point average and St. Thomas grade point average are both 3.90 or higher and who is judged to be outstanding by members of an Honors Oral Examination Committee receives the baccalaureate degree summa cum laude.

-The student should choose a full-time faculty member from the student’s major department and invite him or her to chair the committee.
+The examination committee is comprised of faculty members.
+The student should invite a full-time faculty member from the student’s major department to chair the committee.
 A student with multiple majors may choose a faculty chair from any of his or her major departments.

-In consultation with the selected faculty chair, the student should choose two additional faculty members to constitute a three-person committee that represents three different departments and at least two academic areas of the undergraduate program, and obtain the consent of the two additional faculty members.
+In consultation with the selected faculty chair, the student should invite two additional faculty members to constitute a three-person committee that represents three different departments and at least two academic areas of the undergraduate program.
 For the purposes of the Summa exam, the academic areas are:

-(1) The Division of Arts and Letters in the College of Arts and Sciences (English, Modern & Classical Languages, Communication & Journalism), (2) The Division of Catholic Studies, Justice and Peace Studies, Philosophy, and Theology in the College of Arts and Sciences, (3) The Division of Science and Mathematics in the College of Arts and Sciences, together with the School of Engineering, (4) The Division of Social Sciences in the College of Arts and Sciences, together with the School of Social Work, (5) The College of Business, and (6) The School of Education.
+(1) The Division of Arts and Letters in the College of Arts and Sciences (English, Modern & Classical Languages, Communication & Journalism), (2) The Division of Catholic Studies, Justice and Peace Studies, Philosophy, and Theology in the College of Arts and Sciences, (3) The Division of Science and Mathematics in the College of Arts and Sciences, together with the School of Engineering, (4) The Division of Social Sciences in the College of Arts and Sciences, together with the School of Social Work, (5) The College of Business, and (6) The College of Education, Leadership and Counseling.

 (i) The student selects a central theme for the examination and prepares a five-page paper on that theme, integrating the student’s major field with the areas represented by the examiners and, to the extent possible, with the liberal arts more broadly.
 This paper will be sent by the student to the examiners at least one week prior to the examination date.
 This paper will be the focus of the examination. (ii) The student selects a central theme for the examination and develops an outline of ideas on the theme, integrating the student’s major field with the areas represented by the examiners and, to the extent possible, with the liberal arts more broadly.
 This outline will be made available to the examiners at the time of the oral examination and will be the basis of a twenty-minute oral presentation by the student, which will then become the focus of the remainder of the examination.